 Rate: This column allows you to manually assign the limit rate of the port.
-Valid values are from 1Mbps-100Mbps for fast Ethernet ports.
+Valid values are from 1Mbps-100Mbps for fast Ethernet ports and gigabit Ethernet ports.
 The step of the rate is 1 Mbps.
 Default value of Ingress Rule is "8" Mbps; default value of Egress Rule is 0 Mbps.
 0 stands for disabling the rate control for the port.